-Substitution or replacement of a DBE will only be permitted or allowed after award and execution of the $U.S.\ DOT$ assisted contract.
+Substitution or replacement of a DBE will only be permitted or allowed after award and execution of the U.S. DOT assisted contract.

 As per the 49 CFR 26.53 and the DBE Program Manual, a prime contractor may not terminate, for convenience; a DBE (or an approved substitute DBE firm) listed in their contract and then perform the work of the terminated subcontract with its own forces or those of an affiliate, without ODOT's prior written consent.
-The contractor will notify the DBE, in writing, the specific intent to terminate and the reason(s).
-The prime consultant/contractor must copy the ODOT DBELO onto the letter.
-The notification must include that the DBE has five (5) calendar days to respond to the notice, if any, on why it objects to the proposed termination and why the prime's request to terminate should not be approved.
-After notifying the DBE and waiting the 5 days, the prime shall submit a DBE Form 4 for review to the DBELO.
-The prime is required to include copies of written objections the DBE may have provided within the 5 calendar days.
-The Department will make the final determination and notify the prime consultant/contractor in writing of the decision.
-If ODOT does not approve the request, the prime contractor shall continue to use the committed DBE in accordance with the agreement/contract.
-The DBELO's decision is final with no right of appeal, formal or informal.
+The contractor will notify the DBE subcontractor in writing as to reasons for termination and/or substitution.
+The DBE subcontractor will have five (5) days to respond to the contractor with any objection to termination and/or substitution.
+The contractor must then submit a request with documentation to the ODOT Civil Rights Division for approval before proceeding with termination and/or substitution.